gokhantaskan/vite-react/README.md

 ### Scripts

 `dev`: Start the development server.

-You can use `npm run dev -- --force` for hard refresh.
+`dev:force`: Clear cache and start the development server.

 `build`: Run type checking and build the project for production.